Using Water As The Generator Muffler

 2. Replacing Your Generator’s Muffler

 By now, you are already aware that the majority of the noise from a generator comes from the motor and the exhaust pipe.
-Since replacing the motor is ideally like changing your generator altogether, the only part that you can change is usually the exhaust pipe.
+Since replacing the motor is like changing your generator altogether, the only part you can change is usually the exhaust pipe.

-You can either choose to get a slightly bigger muffler or to change the direction of the exhaust pipe when replacing the muffler.
+You can either choose to get a slightly bigger muffler or change the direction of the exhaust pipe when replacing the muffler.
 By default, you should strive to get a bigger muffler than the one your generator initially had.
 This is because a bigger muffler can muffle sounds better than a smaller one.

 3. Buying Ready Made Baffle Box